Architecture of Norway: Romanticism and historicism

 Norwegian romantic nationalism also had an influence on Norwegian architecture from around 1840.
-Following the German lead, many classicist architects designed red-brick buildings in a revival of medieval styles.
+Following the German lead, multiple classicist architects designed red-brick buildings in a revival of medieval styles.
 Romanesque and Gothic examples were considered eminently suitable for churches, public institutions and factories.
 Linstow was the first Norwegian architect to be inspired by the Middle Ages in his proposal of 1837 for a square to be surrounded by public building, bisected by an avenue between Christiania and the new Royal Palace.
-On the north side, planned buildings for the University were to be "composed in some Medieval or Florentine style", with exposed brick-work.
+On the north side, planned buildings for the university were to be "composed in some Medieval or Florentine style", with exposed brick-work.
 His classicist colleague Grosch was the first to convert to historicism and realize a number of red-brick buildings, after his 1838 visit to Berlin, where he met the famous architect Karl Friedrich Schinkel.
 The first major historicist work by Grosch was the neo-romanesque Bazaars and the adjacent fire station near the Oslo Cathedral, begun in 1840 and extended in several stages until 1859.
 Other architects followed, notably Heinrich Ernst Schirmer with the Botsfengselet (penitentiary) (1844–1851), the Gaustad Hospital (1844–1855) and the Railway Station (1854) (with von Hanno).
 Also in Oslo, the German architect Alexis de Chateauneuf (1799-1853) designed Trefoldighetskirken, the first neo-gothic church, completed by von Hanno in 1858.

 Most urban apartment buildings and villas continued to be built in the classical tradition, with plastered brick walls.
 The repertoire of historic styles was expanded in Homansbyen, Oslo's first residential development of detached villas, planned by Georg Andreas Bull.
 He designed most of the early villas built from 1858 until 1862 in a variety of styles, ranging from medieval to classicist and exotic.